Elizdam/LITA-CLASSDOCUMENTATION/README.md

 ### Data sources

 ### Tools used.
--Microsoft excel for data cleaning,analysis and visualisation.
+-Microsoft Excel for data cleaning,analysis and visualisation.
 -SQL-Structured query language for querying of data
 -